ubernostrum/django-contact-form/docs/faq.rst

     pip install akismet

-or (if you do not intend to use :class:`~contact_forms.forms.AkismetContactForm`) by no longer configuring the Django settings/environment variables used by Akismet.
+or (if you do not intend to use :class:`~django_contact_forms.forms.AkismetContactForm`) by no longer configuring the Django settings/environment variables used by Akismet.

+Additionally, if the
+:class:`~django_contact_forms.forms.AkismetContactForm` tests are
-Additionally, if the :class:`~contact_forms.forms.AkismetContactForm` tests are skipped, the default code-coverage report will fail due to the relevant code not being exercised during the test run.
+skipped, the default code-coverage report will fail due to the relevant code not being exercised during the test run.